 Natural disaster resources for Nebraska

 - The NOAA Weather App is amazing in that it provides users a free way to receive alerts about weather-related disasters as they develop.
-You can expect notifications to come through to your phone (or whichever device it is downloaded on) anytime a new update is released.
+Notifications will come through to your phone as alerts or text messages.

-- To determine what disaster preparedness resources are available in Nebraska, check out the Nebraska Emergency Management Agency website.
+- For additional information on which disaster resources are available in Nebraska, check out the Nebraska Emergency Management Agency website.
+They offer programs for the preparedness and recovery process.

-I hope you enjoyed learning about natural disasters in Nebraska.
+I hope you enjoyed learning about the types of disasters that can affect Nebraska.

 Be sure to share this article with someone who you think may enjoy it too!